 So what's the difference between an ideal client profile (ICP) and a buyer persona?

-When it comes to a B2B technology company, sometimes people use the two terms, ideal client profile and buyer personas, interchangeably.
+When it comes to a B2B technology company, people sometimes use the terms ideal client profile and buyer personas interchangeably.
 But they're not the same thing in a B2B context, especially.

 Buyer Personas Explained